-Update, October 2016: The 2015/2016 MacBook is a beautiful and ideal machine in most respects, but after a series of problems with the reliability of its built-in keyboard - including three warranty repairs, a full machine replacement with the 2016 model as an apology, and now the same issues again on the newer model - for the first time in my history as an Apple user, I am withdrawing my recommendation of this Mac.
+Update, October 2016: The 2015 MacBook is a very attractive machine in most respects, but after a series of problems with the reliability of its built-in keyboard - including three warranty repairs on my 2015 model, and a full replacement with the 2016 model as an apology - for the first time in my history as an Apple user, I am withdrawing my recommendation of this Mac.

 When I buy a laptop, my main concern is portability.
 That’s been true for years now, but the reason has changed.

 I used to be a software developer, and my computer use was split between my desktop machine (a big iMac with the maximum amount of RAM, upgraded processor, extra display, and all kinds of attached gadgets), and my “evening or travel” machine.
 I didn’t code, or design, on the evening machine if I could possibly help it – and since I work from home, the big desktop was always within reach.

 Things changed overnight when I quit my career.

 I’m a writer now, and my needs are modest indeed.
 I run a browser for the web and email, a Twitter app, and Slack for the chatroom I’m in all day with my closest friends from university.
 My actual productivity apps are BBEdit, Scrivener, OmniFocus, and OmniOutliner.
 When I’m writing, I’m usually only running either BBEdit or Scrivener, to avoid any distractions.

 I don’t do any software development.
 I haven’t opened Xcode in 18 months.
 I don’t edit video, or have a big photo library.
 My laptop runs near-idle most of the time, with occasional bursts of light activity in one or two well-behaved apps.
 I’m most productive on a small screen.
 And I like to be able to move around throughout the day.